 Think of your own life and the examples of monumental change.
 Project your thoughts forward and imagine what’s in store for our children and grandchildren, especially as artificial intelligence and the metaverse become realities.

 Yet, despite all these “advances,” have human beings really changed that much?
 Don’t we nurture the same hopes, dreams and desires in our hearts?
 Aren’t there deep ties of love and grief that still bind us together across generations and millennia?
 Don’t we all experience the wonder of this life and gasp at its brevity?
 How can ancient spiritual teachers and holy texts still speak to our deepest longings unless our essential humanity has always cried out for the same answers?

 As I said in one of my poems, The Dust…

 and the air we breathe could be remnants from Caesar’s last gasp

 And the constellations that grace deep space

 and our ancestors from Olduvai Gorge

 when they lifted their faces to the heavens.

 Back to that moment in the forsaken living room…

-I know this is part of what attracts so many of us to these abandoned places.
-The whispers of lives from the past.
+I know this is part of what attracts us to these abandoned places.
+The whispers of lives from bygone eras.
 The knowledge that even the passage of time cannot completely severe our ties with those who have gone before us.